HRemonen/What_the_VR/README.md

 docker-compose up
 ```

-This command will build the necessary images and start the containers for the VR Train Tracker app.
+This command will build the necessary images and start the containers for the What the VR application.

 5. Once the containers are running, the app should be accessible at `http://localhost:3000`.